Application Requirements and Process

-- If you take the Medical Insurance Premium, your budget will be increased by that amount and your financial aid package will be adjusted accordingly.
+- If you take the CUIMC Medical Insurance, your budget will be increased by the amount of the premium and your financial aid package will be adjusted accordingly.

 - Other expenses will be considered if they are necessary and related to attendance at medical school.

 - Notify our office throughout the academic year should any change occur in your family's financial circumstances from those you originally reported.
 This includes a change in your marital status prior to or during the award period.